toniqapps/SAI-5/Session-5/README.md

 Best Test Accuracy: 98.97

 Analysis: After multiple regression, 7,668 parametersgave us traininig accuracy of 99.24 and test accuracy of 98.94 and based on the result we decided to use 6,633 as our target parameters

+#### Step 2:

+##### Results:

+Parameters: 6,765

+Best Train Accuracy: 99.81

+Best Test Accuracy: 99.23

+Analysis: Batch normalization reduces internal covariate shift by controlling the mean and variance of input distributions helping in faster convergence.
+From the above network result we can abserve that its overfitting and with the help of dropout and image augmentation we can reduce this overfitting and acheive the required target